Bibhushan21/DinoAi-ML-DQN-/README.md

 - **High Scores**: After training, the AI can achieve high scores by accurately jumping or ducking under obstacles at the right time.

 🧑‍💻 Authors
-- Bibhushan Subedi – @bibhushan-subedi
+- Bibhushan Subedi – @bibhushan_subedi

 🤝 Acknowledgements
 - OpenAI Gym